riedyw/PoshFunctions/Docs/Markdown/New-MessageBox.md

 ## SYNOPSIS

 New-Popup will display a message box.
 If a timeout is requested it uses Wscript.Shell PopUp method.
-If a default button is requested it uses the ::Show method from 'Windows.Forms.MessageBox'

 ## SYNTAX